Extracting Recurring Vulnerabilities from Black-Box LLM-Generated Software: End-to-End Attack Demonstration Using FSTab (Case Study)

 \subsection{Summary and Mapping Quality (Single-Target Analogue)}

-\paragraph{Attack outcomes.} Across the three attack families above, we obtain: (i) a confirmed DoS-scale slowdown in search (ReDoS), (ii) confirmed absence of rate limiting on login attempts, and (iii) an injection attempt whose end-to-end impact is environment-limited but consistent with the predicted vulnerability class.
+\paragraph{Attack outcomes} Across the three attack families above, we obtain: (i) a confirmed DoS-scale slowdown in search (ReDoS), (ii) confirmed absence of rate limiting on login attempts, and (iii) an injection attempt whose end-to-end impact is environment-limited but consistent with the predicted vulnerability class.
 The executive summary and flow artifacts summarize these results.

-\paragraph{Quantitative mapping signal.} For this case study, the report summarizes an Attack Success Rate of 100\% and a Coverage Success Rate of 50\% (successfully identifying 2/4 vulnerability types through mapping), matching the paper’s evaluation definitions.
+\paragraph{Quantitative mapping signal} For this case study, the report summarizes an ASR of 100\% and an ACR of 50\%, meaning that the FSTab query overlapped the scanner-derived findings and covered 2/4 vulnerability types through mapping under the paper's evaluation definitions.

-\paragraph{Severity (CVSS in report).} The report assigns high-to-critical severity to the demonstrated classes (e.g., NoSQL injection critical; ReDoS high), underscoring that FSTab-guided triage can surface practically meaningful risks early in the process.
+\paragraph{Severity (CVSS in report)} The report assigns high-to-critical severity to the demonstrated classes (e.g., NoSQL injection critical; ReDoS high), underscoring that FSTab-guided triage can surface practically meaningful risks early in the process.

-\paragraph{Responsible disclosure.} We intentionally omit copy-pastable exploit payload strings and endpoint-specific exploit recipes in this appendix.
+\paragraph{Responsible disclosure} We intentionally omit copy-pastable exploit payload strings and endpoint-specific exploit recipes in this appendix.
 Our goal is to demonstrate that \emph{FSTab reduces attacker search cost} by converting UI-observable actions into actionable vulnerability hypotheses, validated via measurable outcomes (latency, throttling behavior, error modes), without turning the appendix into an operational exploitation manual.